samhattangady/haathi/hiveminder.md

 I have a feeling I am yet to reach the minima on that Dunning Kruger curve.
 Let's hope that's not the case.  ¯\\_(ツ)_/¯

+---

+### 12 Jul 2023
+It's not bad.
+I think we have most of the basic systems up and running now, which is a decent place to be at this point.
+Tomorrow, we actually add the interactions, and see what are the things that need to be changed and what are the interactions that make sense.